eleonore-rupprecht/TripleTen--Project-Portfolio/Manhattan Vacation Rental Market/README.md

 # File Title: Manhattan Vacation Rental Market Project

-This is VERSION 2 of the first project I worked on in the TripleTen Business Intelligence Analytics Program.
-It was an independent project designed to showcase what I have learned about Advanced Spreadsheets.
-This project is about analyzing Airbnb listings in Manhattan, NYC to help a client decide what type of vacation rental property to invest in.
+This is the second version of my very first project from the TripleTen Business Intelligence Analytics Program!
+It’s an independent project where I applied what I learned about advanced spreadsheets.
+The focus is on analyzing Airbnb listings in Manhattan, NYC, to guide a client in choosing the ideal type of vacation rental property to invest in.

 ### Table of Contents for Repository Artifacts
 | File Number | Title | Description |